 *The product links in this post are affiliate links, which means that if you purchase after following one, I make a small commission from the sale at no additional cost to you.
 Please see our disclosure page for more information.

 - Roborock S7 vs Ecovacs Deebot T8 AIVI

-The Roborock S7 robot vacuum is worthy of any homeowner’s consideration.
-While the mopping might not be perfect, it still does a great job when compared to the usual standard of mopping vacuums and removes the need for human intervention.
+I love my Roborock S7 vacuum and believe it is worthy of a place in any home.
+While the mopping might not be perfect, it still does a great job when compared to the usual standard of mopping vacuums and removes the need for regular manual intervention.

-When it comes to vacuuming, the robot is one of the best out there thanks to its strong suction that can pick up any type of dirt that is stuck on your floors.
-The virtual mapping and app control is also top-notch and polished, and this makes the Roborock S7 Robot Vacuum a strong contender in the robot vacuum market.
+When it comes to vacuuming, the robot is one of the best out there thanks to its strong suction that can pick up any type of dirt that is on your floors.
+The virtual mapping and app control are also top-notch and polished, and this makes the Roborock S7 vacuum and mopping robot a strong contender in the robot vacuum market.

 - Amazing LiDAR navigation

 - Covers a large floor area both for vacuuming and mopping

 - Good battery life